threecreepio/smb2j-glitchedworlds/README.md

 First, download the latest patch from the [releases](https://github.com/threecreepio/smb2j-glitchedworlds/releases)

-Then simply apply that IPS (using for instance Lunar IPS) to the original, unmodified version of the "Super Mario Brothers 2 (Japan).fds" ROM.
+Then simply apply that IPS (using for instance Lunar IPS) to the original, unmodified version of the "Super Mario Brothers 2 (Japan).fds" ROM without an FDS header.

 The MD5 checksum for the ROM you should be using is `7f38210a8a2befb8d347523b4ff6ae7c`.

+You will have to use the "patch-fdsheader.ips" file instead of "patch.ips" if the system you will be running the game on requires an FDS header (like the Powerpak.)
+Unfortunately you will have to test one first and see if it runs, if not, try the other!

 Have fun!